 - Travel expenses – For example, money spent on travel to and from your GP or hospital.

-- Medical fees – You may need to pay for a prescription as part of the treatment for your injuries.
+- Medical expenses – You may need to pay for a prescription as part of the treatment for your injuries.

 - A loss of earnings – Your earnings may be affected if your injury results in you taking time off work to recover.